ethereum/hevm/doc/src/limitations-and-workarounds.md

 recursion may be unbounded or bounded only by a potentially very large number.

-Hence, hevm only explores loops and recursions up to fixed depth `k`, a parameter that can be adjusted form the command line via the `--max-iterations k` parameter.
+Hence, hevm only explores loops and recursions up to fixed depth `k`, a parameter that can be adjusted from the command line via the `--max-iterations k` parameter.
 Whenever the limit is hit, hevm warns of the incomplete exploration:

 ```shell